-This program is not subject to Executive Order (E.O.)
-12372, "Intergovernmental Review of Federal Programs," or 45 CFR Part 100, "Intergovernmental Review of Department of Health and Human Services Programs and Activities."
-No action is required of applicants under this funding opportunity with regard to E.O.
-12372.
+This program is covered under Executive Order (E.O.)
+12372, "Intergovernmental Review of Federal Programs," and 45 CFR Part 100, "Intergovernmental Review of Department of Health and Human Services Programs and Activities."
+Under the Executive Order, States may design their own processes for reviewing and commenting on proposed Federal assistance under covered programs.